drduh/YubiKey-Guide/README.md

 uid                   [ultimate] Dr Duh <doc@duh.to>
 ```

-The key fingerprint (`011C E16B D45B 27A5 5BA8 776D FF3E 7D88 647E BCDB`) will be used to create the three subkeys for signing, authentication and encryption.
+The fingerprint (`011C E16B D45B 27A5 5BA8 776D FF3E 7D88 647E BCDB`) is used to create the three Subkeys for signing, authentication and encryption.

-Now create three Subkeys for signing, authentication and encryption.
-Use a 1 year expiration for Subkeys - they can be renewed using the Certify key, see [rotating keys](#rotating-keys).
+Use a one or several year expiration for Subkeys - they can be renewed using the Certify key, see [rotating keys](#rotating-keys).

-We will use the the quick key manipulation interface of GNUPG (with `--quick-add-key`), see [the documentation](https://www.gnupg.org/documentation/manuals/gnupg/Unattended-GPG-key-generation.html#Unattended-GPG-key-generation).

 Create a [signing subkey](https://stackoverflow.com/questions/5421107/can-rsa-be-both-used-as-encryption-and-signature/5432623#5432623):